lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-indicators/create-indicators.md

 Save and Close your Model.

 Congratulations, you've done it!
-Now it's time to Test Indicators.
+Now it's time to Map your Indicators.
 Go to the next lab.
 _________________________________________________________________________________________________

 ## Solution
 Your Indicators will look as follows:

 ![Indicators](./images/order recieved indicators.jpg " ")